MasayaTahara/tfstate-manager/README.md

 Terraform module to manage tfstate in AWS

+## WARNING

+If you use this module to manage tfstate, it will be difficult to delete resources with "$ terraform destroy" because S3 bucket is protected.

 ## How to use

 1. In your terraform, use this module to create S3 bucket and DynamoDB table.